 I have large urns that I use from year to year on the front porch.

-Dig a whole in your soil a little larger than the pot the hydrangea comes in.
+Dig a hole in your soil a little larger than the pot the hydrangea comes in.
 If you do not use a potting soil that has timed release fertilizer, put some timed released fertilizer in the bottom of the hole according to the directions on the fertilizer.
 Be careful not to use too much or you will burn the roots.
 Just a little bit will do and mix it in with the soil!
 If you are using amended soil (see above), skip this step.

 If the hydrangea’s roots are pot bound loosen them with your fingers to promote growth.